Matrix-Attack/Matrix-Attack/README.md

 Well, it turns out I still have that, along with all of the original, unmodified source code!

 I'm publishing all of that content here now for anyone else that wishes to learn from late 90's style game programming in OpenGL and DirectDraw.

+This software is otherwise abandonware by DigiPen, so I'm rereleasing it to the public for the sake of historical preservation.